w3c/spork/README.md

 * `res/` files are resources that are injected into the specification using rules.
 * `rules/` contains transformation code (see below).

+If you create a new rule, make sure to add it to 'profiles/html.js'

 For each change, do a pull request with the associated link to the bug, if any.

 ## Rules